Schinzel/wise-crowd-data-generator/TASK.md

 a row of data.
 CurrencyCollection holds the rows.

 ### Task Summary (to be completed by AI)
+- **Changes Made**: Implemented Currency and CurrencyCollection classes to represent and manage currency data.

+- **Files Created**:
+  - `/src/main/kotlin/com/wisecrowd/data_generator/data_collections/currency/Currency.kt`
+  - `/src/main/kotlin/com/wisecrowd/data_generator/data_collections/currency/CurrencyCollection.kt`
+  - `/src/test/kotlin/com/wisecrowd/data_generator/data_collections/currency/CurrencyTest.kt`
+  - `/src/test/kotlin/com/wisecrowd/data_generator/data_collections/currency/CurrencyCollectionTest.kt`

+- **Implementation Details**:
+  - **Currency class**:
+    - Implemented as a data class to represent a single currency with id, code, name, distributionPercentage, and conversionToSek
+    - Added validation in the init block to ensure positive ID, non-empty code/name, distribution percentage within 0-100 range, and positive conversion rate to SEK

+  - **CurrencyCollection class**:
+    - Implemented methods to add, retrieve, and filter currencies
+    - Created getById and getByCode methods that throw IllegalArgumentException when currency not found (following defensive programming and fail-fast principles)
+    - Added getByDistributionRange method with proper validation for percentage ranges
+    - Added a companion object with createDefaultCollection() method that creates the predefined currencies from the design document (8 currencies including SEK, EUR, USD, NOK, DKK, GBP, JPY, CHF)

+- **Testing**:
+  - Created comprehensive tests for both classes following the project's testing standards
+  - Used one assertThat per test function and minimal logic in assertions as required
+  - Tested validation rules, collection operations, filtering capabilities, and edge cases
+  - Verified that the default collection contains the expected currencies with correct properties

+- **Verification**: Successfully built and tested the implementation with all 122 tests passing, including 48 new tests for the currency classes.

+- **Future Considerations**: The CurrencyCollection will be used by the Transaction Generator to handle different currency types and conversions in financial transactions.

 ## Task 6 - Investor Profiles
 Generate a class that holds the investor profile data.
 Create the class InvestorProfile that holds